cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 batctl n
 ```

-which will show a table with the interfaces (`if-mesh`), MAC address of the neighboring mesh nodes, and when each of them was last seen.
+which will show a table with the interfaces (`wlan1`), MAC address of the neighboring mesh nodes, and when each of them was last seen.
 Copy the MAC address (e.g., `f0:f0:00:00:00:01`) from each neighboring mesh node and ping them through the mesh (using `batctl p`) to see if they are all replying, as follows (press Ctrl+C to stop)

 ```
 batctl p f0:f0:00:00:00:01